-There is a great article in AGRI-NEWS, March 5, 2016 entitled, “Manure delivers soil health, crop nutrient benefits” by Tom C. Doran
+There is an excellent article in AGRI-NEWS, March 5, 2016, entitled, “Manure delivers soil health, crop nutrient benefits” by Tom C. Doran

 The article looks at the benefits of manure from an economic standpoint: